What is DBAmon?

 SAP© is a registered trademark or SAP AG in Germany and in other countries.

-HP© is a registered trademark or Hewlett-Package Corporation in the United States and in other countries.
+HP© is a registered trademark or Hewlett-Packard Corporation in the United States and in other countries.